Catalpa fargesii: Habitat

 It is found in the forests, along roadsides and on slopes, at an altitude of 700–1500 m above sea level.

 Cultivation

 Like many of the species in the Catalpa genus, C. fargesii will thrive in full or part sun, poor or fertile soil and will grow across most climate zones.
 It would do well across southern Australia, all of the UK and in North America.

 This species is more compact than its more famous relative, Catalpa bignonioides, and is therefore more suitable for domestic gardens.
-The form Catalpa fargesii f. ducleuxii has received the Royal Horticultural Society's Award of Garden Merit.
+The form Catalpa fargesii f. duclouxii has received the Royal Horticultural Society's Award of Garden Merit.